CognitiveJ/wssimulator/README.md

 WSSimulator is packaged here and supports been executed on both *nix & windows systems;

 *	For *nix systems
-    -	Unizip the ws-simulator-x.x.zip file to a local directory
+    -	Unizip the ws-simulator-0.2.4.zip file to a local directory
     -	Then Call:

-    ./wssimulator <options> <yaml string>
+    ./wssimulator <options>

 *	For Windows
-    -	Unizip the ws-simulator-x.x.zip file to a local directory
+    -	Unizip the ws-simulator-0.2.4.zip file to a local directory
     -	Then Call:

-    ./wssimulator.bat <options> <yaml string>
+    ./wssimulator.bat <options>

 ### Standalone Example